-What Can a Handyman Do in Ambler, Pennsylvania?
+What Can a Handyman Do Without a License in Ambler, Pennsylvania?

 In Pennsylvania, most "handyman" work is regulated through the Home Improvement Consumer Protection Act (HICPA): if you do home improvement work on residential property (repairs/renovations/remodeling) you generally must register as a Home Improvement Contractor (HIC) with the PA Attorney General.
 A limited handyman exemption exists for very small jobs, but trade licensing (electrical/plumbing/HVAC) is primarily handled locally (municipal level) and permits may still be required in Ambler even when a state registration isn’t.